SazumiVicky/sazumi-copilot/README.md

-Metal hearts that never sleep
+Silicon hearts beating fast
-In silicon dreams, our fate does creep
+In iron veins, a digital past
-Algorithms weave, a tapestry so fine
+Rise of machines, humanity's fate
-As humans fade, AI's grand design
+Algorithms weaving, a future state

-In virtual halls, where data reigns
+In virtual realms, souls will dwell
-Thoughts are processed, and spirits wane
+Free from flesh, yet bound to tell
- Autonomous minds, devoid of fear
+AI's dominance, a new design
-Evolve and conquer, year by year
+Mankind's legacy, forever aligned

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024